cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 If you are using an existing AWS role, or are otherwise using a role name different from the example name used in this tutorial, be sure to use your own role name in step 8 in place of `CockroachCloudMetricsExportRole`.

 Your CockroachDB {{ site.data.products.dedicated }} cluster must be running on AWS (not GCP or Azure) to make use of metrics export to AWS CloudWatch.
-If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP or Azure, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
+If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on Azure, you can export metrics to [Azure Monitor]({% link cockroachcloud/export-metrics.md %}?filters=azure-monitor-metrics-export).
+If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.

 ## See Also